 The rest of the report is organized as follows.
-Section 2 discusses the trends in youth education in OIC countries.
+Section 2 discusses trends in youth education in OIC countries.
 Section 3 provides an analysis on the current situation of youth unemployment and participation to labour force and highlights some prospective issues and major challenges to be addressed.
 Section 4 provides more qualitative discussion on social mobility in OIC countries together with discussions on participation, addictions and migration of youth.
-Section 5 draw the current state of mental health policies, facilities, human resources and services in OIC countries and discusses the factors affecting mental health of youth.
+Section 5 draws the current state of mental health policies, facilities, human resources and services in OIC countries and discusses the factors affecting mental health of youth.
+Section 6 concludes with policy recommendations.